a2life/shogi-board/readme.md

      "s-7677",  // white move a piece from 77 to 76
      "g-3433",  // black moves a piece from 33 to 34
      "sd55g",   // black drops a gold to 5e.
+     "g-3534',  // white moves a piece from 34 to 35.
+     "*A string starts with asterisk, suhs as this, is treated as a comment line.
+A Comment window will display.
-     "g-3534***do you think this is cool?******words after carriage return***", // white moves a piece from 34 to 35.
-Comment windows displays"do you think this is cool?<cr>words after carriage return" s+2228  // piece at the 28 position is moved to 22 and then get promoted.
+     "s+2228  // piece at the 28 position is moved to 22 and then get promoted.
      "x"   // end of moves indicator
     ]